Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 My pleasure to speak with you.

-If the if the Democrats don't believe General Petraeus in his sworn testimony to Congress, how are any of them going to react as the chief executive when the military comes to them and brings them information to respond to a political or global crisis?
+If the Democrats don't believe General Petraeus in his sworn testimony to Congress, how are any of them going to react as the chief executive when the military comes to them and brings them information to respond to a political or global crisis?

 What are they going to do?

-Tell the military we don't believe you?
+Tell the military, we don't believe you.

-You were not you're not telling us the truth.
+You're not telling us the truth?

 No.